DrStrangeloovee/my-distroboxes/README.md

 distrobox enter $CONTAINER_NAME
 ```

-To complete the setup you have to run the `init.sh` script from inside of the container and afterwards you have to exit and enter it again.
+To complete the setup you have to run the `init.sh` script from inside the container and afterward you have to exit and enter it again.

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/DrStrangeloovee/my-distroboxes/master/init.sh)"